BO

 Salteña (Salteña)

-A savory pastry filled with a stew of meat, vegetables, and a slightly sweet and spicy sauce.
-Often enjoyed as a mid-morning snack.
+Bolivia's national dish - a savory pastry filled with a juicy stew of beef, chicken, or pork, along with potatoes, peas, olives, and a slightly sweet and spicy sauce.
+The filling is notably juicy and complex, distinguishing it from other empanadas.
+Often enjoyed as a mid-morning snack between 10am-noon.

 Picante de Pollo (Spicy Chicken)